 We help hundreds of people every year to carry on living at home through a few small adaptations.

 One of these people is Margaret.
 Margaret had been living in respite care for nearly 5 months following a fall where she broke her arm.
-Her daughter, Sue, contacted us as she wanted to help her mum to get home and back to the independent living she was used to, but was concerned about her safety.
-She had previously had a couple of falls and had now been told that she would not get full movement back in her arm.
+Her daughter Sue contacted us as she wanted to help her mum to get home but was concerned about her safety.
+She had previously had a couple of falls and had been told that she would not get full movement back in her arm.

-After an initial phone call we started with an assessment by our in-house occupational therapist (OT), Maria, who visited them both at Margaret’s flat.
-Maria spent time talking to both Margaret and Sue and looking around the home to best understand Margaret’s needs and wishes.
+After an initial phone call we started with an assessment by our in-house occupational therapist (OT) Maria.
+Maria visited them both at Margaret’s flat.
+She spent time talking to both Margaret and Sue, looking around the home to best understand Margaret’s needs and wishes.